opencontainers/distribution-spec/concepts/pulling-an-image.md

 The index contains meta-data that describes a collection of standard manifests.
 A common use case for indices is to store binaries built for different operating systems.

+If a registry returns an index, clients MUST use the index to fetch a standard manifest by its digest.

 ## Step 2: Fetch blobs referenced in the manifest.

+Once a standard manifest is fetched, clients MUST fetch all of the content referenced within.

+Image download is complete.
+No further steps required.